dwyl/learn-elixir/code-reuse-hexpm.md

 ##### Birthday Paradox Formula

-We can apply the birthday
+We can apply the birthday paradox formula to determin how soon we will see the same "random" quote twice:
+(_replace the word people for quote and days for quotes_)

 people (number of items we have already seen)     = 200 days (the "population" of available data)         = 1,565